-In February 2016, the Financial Account Standards Board issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), which provides more transparency and comparability among organizations by recognizing leased assets and leased liabilities on the balance sheet and disclosing key information about leasing arrangements.
-ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2020 with early adoption permitted.
+In February, 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), which provides for more transparency and comparability among organizations by recognizing leased assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2021 with early adoption permitted.